DO YOU BELIEVE IN LIFE AFTER OIL?

 - Dec 08 2021

-- Ben Livne Weitzmanis a curator and writer invested in augmented interventions, sonic compositions, blurred poetic clearings and bonfire communal gatherings.
+- Ben Livne WeitzmanBEN LIVNE WEITZMAN is a curator and writer invested in augmented interventions, sonic compositions, blurred poetic clearings and bonfire communal gatherings.
 Born in Jerusalem and currently living in Frankfurt am Main.
-He runs the online exhibition space inaroom.xyz and the BOX project space in Offenbach am Main.
-Ben is the founder of WAVA, an augmented exhibition platform currently under development.
-He holds a Master's degree in Curatorial Studies from the Goethe University and the Städelschule in Frankfurt and a Bachelor's degree from the Interdisciplinary Honors Program in the Humanities and the Arts at the Tel Aviv University.
+He is Editor-in-Chief of PASSE-AVANT, an online magazine for contemporary art, and the founder of WAVA, an augmented exhibition platform.

 What am I supposed to do?

 Sit around and wait for you?